 Training for Student, Staff, and Faculty

 The Sex & Relationships Education Workshop is a leadership opportunity where you can engage in educational discussions about topics such as healthy sex, consent, healthy relationships, intersectionality, survivor advocacy, sexual violence prevention, activism, and more!
 This 6-week workshop will help you improve your relationships, prepare you for conversations about sex and relationships, and help you make a difference on campus and in your community.
-Free food will be provided at each session, plus you’ll get a certificate of completion and swag bag at the end of the workshop!
-Spring Quarter dates are coming soon!
+Free food will be provided at each session, plus you’ll get a certificate and swag bag at the end of the workshop!

 Bystander Intervention Training